On July 28th, Action Hepatitis Canada joins hundreds of organizations around the world in observing

 Shareable messages:

 The sooner people living with viral hepatitis receive a diagnosis and care, the more likely they are to live a long and healthy life.
-They can't wait.
-So neither will we.
-Learn more at www.actionhepatitiscanada.ca. #WorldHepatitisDay #HepCantWait
+Learn more at www.actionhepatitiscanada.ca. #WorldHepatitisDay #GovernmentofCanada

-Hepatitis B & C don't wait, so neither will we.
+Hepatitis B & C don't wait, so neither can we.

 We need policies that take a health equity approach to eliminating hepatitis B & C. Now.

-Read the recommendations for each province and territory at www.actionhepatitiscanada.ca.
+Read the recommended actions for each province and territory at www.actionhepatitiscanada.ca.

 Hepatitis B doesn't wait, so why do our vaccine programs?